Software Documentation Types and Best Practices

 General practices for all types of documents

-There are several common practices that should be applied to all the types of documents we discussed above:
+There are several common practices that should be applied to all the major types of documentation we discussed above:

 Write just enough documentation